dgp1130/chatter/services/rooms/README.md

 key.
 Clients accessing this value must manually limit their search to the last 24 hours or they risk reading room IDs which are no longer accessible via `rooms.byId.${id}`.

-In the future, a batch job may run to garbage collect dead rooms from the store.
+In the future, a batch job may run to garbage collect dead room IDs from the store.

 ```text
 rooms.currId